 Present your Passport and the Document we provide upon entry to destination country

-In November 2017, The Egyptian Government implemented a new e-Visa scheme to make it easier to travel to Egypt and to speed up the process at border control.
-The application process is quick and simple.
-It involves providing some basic information.
+In November 2017, the Egyptian government implemented a new e-Visa system that streamlines the application process and speeds up lines at border control.
+The application process is quick and simple - you just need to provide some basic information.

-The e-Visa allows visitors to spend up to 30 days Total in the country and it is valid for 90 days after issued.
+The e-Visa allows visitors to spend up to 30 days Total in the country.
+The eVisa is valid for 90 days after issued.
 An e-Visa is an official document permitting entry into and travel within Egypt.
-Once your application is approved, we recommend you print a copy of the document to carry with you.
+Once your application is approved, we recommend that you carry a printed copy of the document.

 Use our Visa Calculator Tool